 Interest rate risk to the Company arises from a loan with a floating rate and is associated with fluctuations in interest rates and changes in future cash flows.
-The Company has given short term loans to its group companies and therefore there is interest rate risk from changes in interest markets.

-The Company does not use special tools to manage interest rate risk
+The Company does not use special tools to manage interest rate risk.